Listen To Bedrock

 Here’s an overview of the process that volunteers go through;

-• Informal Interview – You’ll be invited to the studio to have a chat with a couple of our Trustees about volunteering, to ensure you are happy to proceed.
-Interviews take place on Saturdays, depending on availability they are run twice per month.
+• Informal Interview.
+We invite you to the Cornwall Suite studio to have a chat with a couple of our Trustees about volunteering, this is so we can get to know you, and for you to ask questions and ensure you are happy to proceed.

 The minimum age to volunteer at the hospital is 18 years old.